Vellithira (2003 film): Plot

 A teenage girl named Thatha is living with her blacksmith brother Vakkathi Vasu and his wife and children.
 Style Raj is a guy who moves from place to place with a movie projector and shows movie to public on the run for a living.
 He meets Thatha and falls in love.
 Vasu discovers that Raj is actually the murderer of the landlord who killed his father.
-In the end Raj is sent to jail.
+In the end Raj is sent to jail and later marries Thatha.